EvanForsythe/BB485/week09.md

 |           |                          |           |                          |                 |                                   |
 |           |                          |           |                          |                 |                                   |

 3. You are the first 'beta testers' of ERCgo.
-To help us improve ERCgo and get practice using github utilities, I would like each student to create an "Issue" on the ERCgo github page.
-As you run ERCgo, keep an eye out for bugs or even just wonky features/output.
+To help us improve ERCgo and get practice using github features, I would like each student to create an "Issue" on the ERCgo github page.
+As you run ERCgo, keep an eye out for bugs or even just wonky implimentation/features/output.
 Create a github Issue that describes it and suggests an improvement.
-If you do not see any bugs, then instead create an issue that described a cool new feature that you would like to see in ERCgo.
+Alternatively, if you do not see any bugs, then create an issue that described a cool new feature that you would like to see in ERCgo.
 	- 3A: Respond "Done!" to let me know you created an issue.
 I will look on the ERCgo git repo to check out your issue.